Proph151Music/Hetzner-Cloud-Management-Tool-HCMT-/README.md

 This will check if you have Python and PUP installed.
 If not it will ask if you want the script to download and set it up for you automatically.

+To make things even easier, when the script detects that you already have python and pup installed properly, it will ask if you'd like to launch the hcmt.py file for you.
+You can esentually skip Step 2 if you use this method.

 #### macOS

 1. Open Terminal.